Gerry Furth-Sides

 Comments Off on Saffron Spot Redefines Indian Ice Cream Classics

-(Gerry Furth-Sides) Owner Smita Vasant opened Saffron Spot ice cream shop in the summer of 2005. after her delicious, unique homemade ice cream creations became so popular at home they inspired a commercial business supplying wholesale ice cream to restaurants and for events, and then the store.
+(Gerry Furth-Sides) Owner Smita Vasant opened Saffron Spot Ice Cream & Snack Bar in the summer of 2005 to a warm welcome that continues to this day.
+She moved to the Little India (Artesia) shop after her delicious, unique homemade ice cream creations became so popular with friends and then her community that they inspired a commercial business supplying wholesale ice cream to restaurants and events. //saffronspot.com

-Located at the end of a spiffy street in freeway-close Artesia and well-known as “Little India,” here each part alone adds up to a whole.
-The photo of fashion-model Smita below starts the story.
+Located at the end of a spiffy street of Indian stores and restaurants in Artesia, well-known as “Little India,” freeway close to Los Angeles, each part alone adds up to a whole.
+The photo of colorful fashion-model Smita and the shop below starts the story.

 Owner and ice cream maker, Smita Vasant at Saffron Spot Ice Cream Shop in Artesia (Little India)

-The menu after all these years is comprehensive and filled with customers favorites.
-In Smita’s words, “I enjoy creating flavors that remind me of India and so experiment with various spices and flavors that are used in India to create one of a kind flavors and combinations.”
-Saffron, Rose, Pistachio, Tutti Frutti and Kulfi ice cream are some of our popular flavors
+The menu after all these years is comprehensive and filled with customer favorites.
+Just look at choices (shown below)!
+In Smita’s words, “I enjoy creating flavors that remind me of India and so experiment with various spices and flavors that are used in India to create one-of-a kind flavors and combinations.”

 The menu at Saffron Spot Ice Cream Shop in Artesia (Little India) for hot and not-so-hot days

-The star remains Smita’s unique kulfi, and for good reason.
 “Kulfi is one of our most authentic items,” Vasant explains.
 “It’s made the old-fashioned way, by boiling milk until it is reduced and then adding sugar and spices to it.”
+It’s also one of the most popular in India with kulfi and falooda noodles as endearing a combination as American ice cream in a cone.

 Pure kulfi and ice cream at Saffron Spot Ice Cream Shop in Artesia (Little India)